 Internally, this implementation uses two additional (non-API) methods:

-NodeMatch findMatchingNodesForMention(EntailmentUnitMention mentionToBeFound, EntailmentGraphRaw entailmentGraph)
+NodeMatch findMatchingNodesForMention(EntailmentUnitMention mentionToBeFound, EntailmentGraph Collapsed entailmentGraph)

 The purpose of this method is to find nodes in the entailment graph that match a particular mention.
 In this prototypical implementation, it goes through all the nodes in the entailment graph and compares the mentionToBeFound to all mentions associated to the nodes in the graph.